digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.Edouard-Brülhart.methodology.QGIS-and-map-sample-gestion.md

 created: 1655989511525
 ---

-QGIS ([[biblio._g]]) is an open source Geographic Information Software that permits to manage a lot of different geographic data.
+QGIS ([[Bachelor-Works.Edouard-Brülhart.biblio._g]]) is an open source Geographic Information Software that permits to manage a lot of different geographic data.
 We use it to display the drone map and to add sample points.

 To do that, we have made a QGIS project with the drone map as base.
 The project can be joined creating a QFieldCloud account [here](https://app.qfield.cloud/accounts/login/).